rschmukler/gulp-insert/Readme.md

 ## Prepend

-Appends a string onto the contents.
+Prepends a string onto the contents.

 ```js
 .pipe(insert.prepend('Hello')); // Prepends 'Hello' to the contents of every file